ltalal/image_rebase/README.md

 Description
 -----------

 `image_rebase` allows you to change base image of existing Docker images without using `docker build`.
+This method not always safe, but could be very useful if there are many images which need to updated in short time.
+Read about limitations before using it for production.

 Key Benefits
 ------------
-* Very fast – no layers are downloaded or uploaded.
-No containers are started or commands being executed.
-Only JSON manipulation is performed.
+* Very fast – doesn't download or upload any layers.
+Doesn't fork any process.
+Uses only JSON manipulation to create the rebased image.
 * Docker Registry will not bloat due to added layers.
-* Communicates directly to Docker Registry - Docker Engine isn't required.
+* Communicates directly to Docker Registry.
+Doesn't require Docker Engine.

 It supports different modes of operation.

 ### Automatic base image detection (recommended)

-This mode is the simplest one to use but requires you changing your Dockerfiles by adding FROM LABEL.
+This mode is the simplest one to use, but requires adding of LABEL FROM to Dockerfiles of images that you want to be able to rebase later.
+Label should contain the name and tag of base image.
 It must be the first directive (after FROM):

     FROM myrepo/base_image:base_tag
     LABEL FROM=base_image:base_tag